-CHARLY: Ha ha, yes, it’s actually really easy to say.
+Charly: Haha, yes, it’s actually really easy to say.
 It’s “Eye-konna-where-nah”.
-It’s an Ndebele word that literally translates as “you are not!” but it’s used as an exclamation to stop someone doing something.
+It’s a Ndebele word that literally translates as “you are not!” but it’s used as an exclamation to stop someone doing something.
 We kinda grew up with it.
 Our aunt and cousin would visit us from South Africa every couple of years and my aunt would say it to us kids when we got over-excited.

 Do you often get over-excited?

-CHARLY: For sure, all the time!
+Charly: For sure, all the time!
 Well, my other brother’s pretty chilled, but we’re all as loud as each other.
-Ha ha.

 How did playing in a band with your sibling come about?
 Have you been playing together for much of your lives?